paulhenry46/LaTeX-classes/README.md

 ## Bonus

 In the `utils` folder you'll find the .cwl file you need to import into your favorite editor to benefit from the autocomplete feature linked to these packages.
-If you're using Kile on linux, place it in the `/home/username/.local/share/kile/complete/tex/` folder or import it (settings > Kile settings > Complete > Add).
+If you're using Kile on linux, place it in the `~/.local/share/kile/complete/tex/` folder or import it (settings > Kile settings > Complete > Add).

+In the `utils` folder, you'll find a script to replace $$...$$ tags by \[..\] tags and $...$ by \(\).
+If you're using Dolphin on Linux, you can create an service menu.
+To do that :
+ - download replace_math_tags.sh and move it where you want.
+ - make it executable : `chmod +x replace_math_tags.sh`
+ - download replace_tex_math.desktop and move it to `~/.local/share/kio/servicemenus`
+ - make it executable : `chmod +x replace_tex_math.desktop`
+ - restart dolphin